aalmiray/java-champions/site/documents/bylaws/bylaws.md

 To participate in any Group activity, a member must be active unless otherwise noted in these bylaws.

 ### Section 2: Eligibility
-Membership is open to individuals who have been nominated by a current Group member and approved by the Group and are not Oracle Employees.
+Membership is open to individuals who have been nominated by at least two current Group members and approved by the Group and are not Oracle Employees.

 ### Section 3: Nomination
 A Group member nominates an individual by submitting the nomination form.
 The nomination form is created and maintained by the Group.
 The nomination requires both a nominator and a co-nominator.